 48 years later and the album is more pertinent than ever – it’s togetherness and unity holding strong in a society that remains largely divided.
 Now, some of Australia’s most prominent musicians are coming together to take part in an exercise that channels Nitty Gritty Dirt Band’s warts and all recording approach on Will the Circle be Unbroken.

-The likes of Tim Rogers, Mark Atkins, Kylie Auldist, Emma Donovan, Grim Fawkner and Bobby Valentine will team up with Row Jerry Crow, a supergroup consisting of members from The Screaming Jets, The Badloves, Vika and Linda, Delsinki and more, to record Keep The Circle Unbroken, an album of both original tracks and covers that draws inspiration from the 1972 LP in question.
+The likes of Tim Rogers, Kylie Auldist, Mick Thomas, Kee’ahn, Grim Fawkner and Bobby Valentine will team up with Row Jerry Crow, a supergroup consisting of members from The Screaming Jets, The Badloves, Vika and Linda, Delsinki and more, to record Keep The Circle Unbroken, an album of both original tracks and covers that draws inspiration from the 1972 LP in question.
 They will then perform the album live from MEMO Music Hall.

 For Craig Johnston, the man behind genre-defying project Delsinki, the idea came about after Row Jerry Crow produced a collaborative video via Zoom in April.